ELMEHDI0/market-regime-hedge-fund/README.md

 Research system, not live trading infrastructure Summary

-A modular, explainable quantitative trading system built around:
+A modular, explainable quantitative research system built around:

-regime detection
+Regime detection
-risk-first execution
+Risk-first execution
-walk-forward validation
+Walk-forward validation
-institutional reporting standards
+Institutional reporting structure

-Designed for research, not storytelling.
+Designed for testing ideas, not pretending to be a hedge fund.